moon-watcher/Shattering_jaws/readme.txt

 Shattering jaws a Sega Genesis/Megadrive game created for the Bitbit JAM#3.
 Almost every code is written from scratch.
-Some graphics are ripped off and others created by my and.
+Some graphics are ripped off and others created by my hand.
 No music at all.

 Enjoy!